saltstack/salt/doc/topics/best_practices.rst

 The changes to this state now allow us to easily identify the location of the variables, as well as ensuring they are flexible and easy to modify.
 While this takes another step in the right direction, it is not yet complete.
-Supposed the user didn't want to use the provided conf file, or even their own configuration file, but the default apache file.
+Suppose the user did not want to use the provided conf file, or even their own configuration file, but the default apache conf.
 With the current state setup this is not possible.
 To attain this level of modularity this state will need to be broken into two states.